The 'Greenwashing Game' - Are You Playing?

 An excellent example of Greenwashing is the use of an ingredient called propanediol.
 It is used in many green and eco-friendly products.
 Sounds pretty safe don’t you think?
 Read on a bit further and judge for yourself what this ingredient really is.

 Anti-Freeze in Beauty Products?

 So what does propanediol do for your hair and skin besides disrupt your hormones?
-Propanediol is a great humectant (moisturizer), an excellent antibacterial, a solvent and an additive in fragrance or scented products.
-Its purpose in essential oils is to act as a fixative that allows scents to be long lasing.
+Propanediol is a great humectant (aka a moisturizer), an excellent antibacterial, a solvent and an additive to fix the scent in fragranced products.

 The sad truth is, only a few companies produce genuine, natural, eco-friendly products.
 Anyone can plaster the terms organic and natural on household cleaner labels and/or personal care products due to the loose nature of labeling laws.
 Many brands marketed as natural use high concentrations of synthetic chemicals with a minor percentage of natural ingredients, and so the Greenwashing Game continues.

 What Can You Do?

 At Zero Xeno we hold our own products and ingredients to the same strict standards we hold others to.
 We formulate, manufacture and package our xenoestrogen-free line to be free of known xenoestrogens.
 Our goal is to lead by example, in the hope that other companies will follow suit so natural products will once again contain natural ingredients.

 Join The Zero Xeno Movement today!